sajibcse68/MyDailyLearn/blockchain/overview.md

 - A set of `consensus rules`, governing what constitutes a transaction and what makes for a valid state transition
 - A state machine that processes transactions according to the consensus rules
 - A chain of cryptographically secured blocks that acts as a journal of all the verified and accepted state transitions
 - A consensus algorithm that decentralizes control over the blockchain, by forcing participants to cooperate in the enforcement of the consensus rules
 - A game-theoretically sound incentivization scheme (e.g., proof-of-work costs plus block rewards) to economically secure the state machine in an open environment
 - One or more open source software implementations of the above (“clients”)

+### Components of Ethereum

+- `P2P network`: Ethereum runs on the `Ethereum main network`, which is addressable on `TCP port 30303`, and runs a protocol called ÐΞVp2p.
+- `Consensus rules`: Ethereum’s consensus rules are defined in the reference specification, the `Yellow` Paper. - - - `Transactions`: Ethereum transactions are network messages that include (among other things) a sender, recipient, value, and data payload.
+- `State machine`: Ethereum state transitions are processed by the Ethereum Virtual Machine (EVM), a stack-based virtual machine that executes bytecode (machine-language instructions).
+EVM programs, called `“smart contracts,”` are written in high-level languages (e.g., `Solidity`) and compiled to `bytecode` for execution on the EVM.
+- `Data structures`: Ethereum’s state is stored locally on each node as a database (usually `Google’s LevelDB`), which contains the transactions and system state in a serialized hashed data structure called a **Merkle Patricia Tree**.
+- `Consensus algorithm`: Ethereum uses Bitcoin’s consensus model, `Nakamoto` Consensus, which uses sequential single-signature blocks, weighted in importance by `PoW` to determine the longest chain and therefore the current state.
+However, there are plans to move to a PoS weighted voting system, codenamed Casper, in the near future.
+- `Economic security`: Ethereum currently uses a PoW algorithm called `Ethash`, but this will eventually be dropped with the move to PoS at some point in the future.
+- `Clients`: Ethereum has several interoperable implementations of the client software, the most prominent of which are `Go-Ethereum (Geth)` and `Parity`.

+### Decentralized Applications (DApps)

+`DApp` is a web application that is built on top of open, decentralized, peer-to-peer infrastructure services.

+A DApp is composed of at least:

+- Smart contracts on a blockchain
+- A web frontend user interface

+In addition, many DApps include other decentralized components, such as:

+- A decentralized (P2P) storage protocol and platform
+- A decentralized (P2P) messaging protocol and platform